 Gluten-Free Pecan Tassies

-- Gluten-free cookies are often more delicate when warm.
-Allow them to cool on the baking sheet for a few extra minutes before transferring them to a wire rack.
+- Cookies fall apart: Your flour blend needs xanthan gum, or you need to let them cool completely on the baking sheet before moving them.
+Gluten-free cookies are more delicate when warm.
+Allowing them to cool on the baking sheet for a few extra minutes before transferring them to a wire rack gives them time to set.

 Gluten-Free Cookie Baking FAQs